 Procedure when caught speeding

 If you are caught speeding by a speed camera or police officer with a camera and you are not asked to stop at the scene you will receive notification of the offence, notification of Intended Prosecution (NIP) and a section 172 notice.
 You must fill in the section 172 notice and disclose the identity of the person driving the vehicle at the time of the offence.
 You must respond within 28 days, if you do not you are committing a separate offence which could lead to a further fine and 6 points added to your driving licence or a potential driving disqualification.
 A notice of intended prosecution is not required if the speeding offence happened during a road traffic accident.
 Upon returning the Notice of Intended Prosecution, for minor speeding offences, it is usual to receive a conditional offer of a fixed penalty notice which you can accept or you can choose to contest the speeding charge in a court.
 If you were speeding considerably the police will choose to prosecute in court, in which case you will be sent a court summons.
+If in doubt, you can contact our industry leading firm of speeding solicitors.

 - If you admit speeding, a fixed penalty of points and a fine is the minimum penalty you will receive